ITU-BDSA2025-GROUP7/Chirp/docs/report.md

 Whenever a user attempts to retrieve the public timeline page, they send a GET request to the public timeline which is handled on the ``PublicModel``.
 The method ``GetCheeps()``is called on the ``CheepService``, which calls the method of the same name on ``CheepRepository``.
 The repository fetches the cheeps from the database.
 In the diagram that is denoted by SELECT cheeps, which is not the full SQL statement.
-The full statement take pagination and ordering into account for fetching cheeps.
+The full statement takes  pagination and ordering into account for fetching cheeps.
 On the diagram, the full statement was left out for simplicity.